elmerurbina/enc/README.md

 ## Usage

+1. If you not have a Python interpreter installed on your computer, go to dist folder and you can run the encryptFile and decryptFile directly.

-1. Clone the repository to your local machine:
+2. Clone the repository to your local machine:

 git clone https://github.com/elmerurbina/enc.git